zeph-yr/TTSControl/README.md

 ### _"You ain't heard yet?
 You not get the message?"_ Now they will.

 Ever asked your lovely viewers to kindly give you a moment during a high pp play but a few special ones just don't seem to get it or don't want to respect you?
 Worry no more, you can have silence with the click of a button!
+Your viewers can continue the discussion amongst themselves and you get hear your own thoughts ^^

 For those using browser based TTS.
 Toggles the volume on Chrome On/Off with controller trigger in map and via UI button in main lobby.
 Designed to be easier to mute than to unmute to minimize accidently unmuting when you really need a moment to yourself.